Low-carb diets and the keto diet have been in controversy for decades.

-Preliminary research and data even shows that K2 may be one of the most important nutrients to include in a diet to prevent diseases such as osteoporosis, cancer, cardiovascular disease, and more.
+Preliminary research even shows that K2 may be one of the most important nutrients to include in a diet to prevent osteoporosis, cancer, cardiovascular disease, and more.

-High serum calcium levels are connected to hypertension, and vitamin K2 is important to ensure that calcium is deposited into the bone where it belongs and not into the arteries where it can lead to stiffness and calcification, and thus hypertension.
+High serum calcium levels are connected to hypertension.
+Vitamin K2 is important to ensure that calcium is deposited into the bone where it belongs and not into the arteries.
+Calcium in the arteries can lead to stiffness and calcification, and thus, hypertension.

 Plenty of research exists linking high blood pressure to negative health conditions such as cardiovascular disease.

-While research may still be fairly new in connecting low-carb intake with lower blood pressure, the fact remains that a healthy diet is an effective tool in managing blood pressure.
+Research may still be fairly new in connecting low-carb intake with lower blood pressure.
+However, the fact remains that a healthy diet is a useful tool in managing blood pressure.

 If you’re one of many Americans battling high blood pressure, consult your physician to find the best plan to fight it.

 Frederick F. Samaha, M.D., Nayyar Iqbal, M.D., Prakash Seshadri, M.D., Kathryn L. Chicano, C.R.N.P., Denise A. Daily, R.D., Joyce McGrory, C.R.N.P., Terrence Williams, B.S., Monica Williams, B.S., Edward J. Gracely, Ph.D., and Linda Stern, M.DMay 22, 2003.
 N Engl J Med 2003; 348:2074-2081.
 DOI: 10.1056/NEJMoa022637.

 Yancy, William S., et al. “A randomized trial of a low-carbohydrate diet vs orlistat plus a low-fat diet for weight loss.”
 Archives of internal medicine 170.2 (2010): 136-145